 Ximena is a sustainable and community-based tourism specialist.
 Originally from Bolivia, she worked with several international organizations there prior to moving to Washington, DC, including the Inter-American Development Bank (IDB) and Asociación Hombre y Naturaleza Bolivia.
 She has also worked with local Bolivian government at state and municipal levels.
 Ximena provides best-practice training courses for tour guides and others involved in rural and community base tourism and helps to develop the tourism product.
-Currently, she is working in community base tourism in Chihuahua, México.
+She led CREST's community-based tourism project in Chihuahua, México, for three years and now resides in Brisbane, Australia.
 She holds a Master's degree in Sustainable Tourism Management from UCI (Universidad para la Cooperación Internacional), in San José, Costa Rica.
 Ximena is fluent in Spanish and English.

 Dan Berrien is a sustainable tourism and real estate development specialist with expertise in planning, design and management.
 He has extensive experience in private sector development with a focus on the Caribbean and the Americas, and has also consulted with non-governmental and government organizations.
 Berrien's work has involved land use planning, business development, and market research related to sustainable tourism project implementation.
 He was a lead consultant with CREST in developing the business plan for the UNEP's SIFT Network.
 Berrien holds a Master's degree in regional planning from the University of Massachusetts-Amherst.